zuikenai/rethinkdb/src/rdb_protocol/ql2.md

 #### The Term

-A `Term` is either a JSON expression, with the exception that arrays represent function calls.
+A `Term` is just a JSON expression, with the exception that arrays represent function calls rather than literal arrays.
 (There is a function `MAKE_ARRAY` that can be used to produce an actual array.)
 The function call is a 1-3 element array of the following form:

 ```
 [TermType, Args, Optargs]